Moduli spaces of semitoric systems: The metric

-Any compact set without everywhere finite height will have infinite $\nu$-measure.
-This is because a compact set which does not have everywhere finite height either is a vertical line, which is not a polygon, or includes a subset of the form $\{(x,y)\mid a_1<x<a_2\}$ for some $a_1<a_2$.
+Next we show any compact polygon $\De\in\poly$ without everywhere finite height will have infinite $\nu$-measure.
+This is because a compact polygon which does not have everywhere finite height includes a subset of the form $\{(x,y)\mid a_1<x<a_2, \varepsilon y>b\}$ for some $a_1<a_2$, $b\in\R$, $\varepsilon\in\{\pm 1\}$ (otherwise it is a vertical line, which is not a polygon).
 Such a subset has infinite $\nu$-measure because $\nu$ is invariant under vertical translations. \end{proof}

-Even once we have fixed the cut directions there are many polygons to choose from based on the choice of the twisting index (i.e. the orbit of the action of $\tk$) but so long as the same choice is made for each pair of polygons this choice does not change the volume of the symmetric difference.
+Even once we have fixed the cut directions there are many polygons to choose from based on the choice of the twisting index (i.e.~the orbit of the action of $\tk$) but if the same choice is made for each pair of polygons this choice does not change the volume of the symmetric difference.